traefik/traefik/docs/content/middlewares/buffering.md

 - `Attempts()` number of attempts (the first one counts)
 - `ResponseCode()` response code of the service
-- `IsNetworkError()` - if the response code is related to networking error
+- `IsNetworkError()` whether the response code is related to networking error